Allestree Woodlands School: Houses

 The academy is managed differently to other schools with houses carrying much more than ceremonial roles.
-Secondary Students are required to wear a school tie with corresponding house colours and are assigned a Head of House who has extra disciplinary control over students.
+Secondary Students are required to wear a school tie with corresponding house colours and are assigned a Head of House who has extra disciplinary control over students, There are 8 forms in each year, each is numbered as: Year, first letter of house name, and either 1 or 2.

 Academic performance

 The academy usually obtains average or higher than average Secondary results.
-However, it has a lower than average Progress 8 score of -0.35.
+However, it has a lower than average Progress 8 score of -0.2.

-In a 2018 Ofsted inspection, the school was rated as Requires Improvement, the third rating in the Ofsted four-point system.
+In a 2024 Ofsted inspection, the school was rated as Good, the second rating in the Ofsted four-point system.